pvcnt/accio/docs/contribute/compile.md

 The latter will compile all modules, independently on whether there are actually some tests associated with them, and then run all tests.
 It means that all committed code must at least compile, even if not actually used by the system.
 The test suit is launched automatically after each push by [Travis CI](https://travis-ci.org/privamov/accio).

+## IDE integration

+Bazel comes with an official plugin for [IntelliJ](https://plugins.jetbrains.com/plugin/8609-bazel), as well as [some non-official plugins](https://docs.bazel.build/versions/master/ide.html) for other IDEs (such as Eclipse).